jordanbleu/noubot/README.md

 ## terms.json

-Each value in terms.json is a RegEx that gets evaluated for each NoUBot reads.
+Each value in terms.json is a RegEx that gets evaluated for each message NoUBot reads.
 NoUBot uses that to determine if it should reply with a 'no u' or not.